defold/doc/docs/en/manuals/project-settings.md

 ### macOS

 #### App Icon
-Image file (.png) to use as application icon on macOS.
+Bundle icon file (.icns) to use as application icon on macOS.

 #### Info.plist
 If set, use the specified info.plist file when bundling.